TheSoftwareDesignLab/OPIA-mobile-app/README.md

 </p>

 <p align="justify">
-To extract tables and shared preferences, touch the button Test Integrity and do not encrypt it!
+To extract tables and shared preferences, touch the 'Test Integrity' button and do not encrypt it!
 To see extracted tables and shared preferences, search again the app and you will see two new buttons, 'Show tables' and 'Show shared preferences'.
 If there are not new buttons, that means the application has her backup encrypted.
 </p>